Gary/Chicago International Airport: Facilities and aircraft

-Service
+Passenger service history

 The airport was once served by Pan Am, Southeast Airlines, SkyValue Airlines, Skybus Airlines and Hooters Air, with flights to cities such as Hartford, Connecticut; St. Petersburg, Florida; Greensboro, North Carolina and Myrtle Beach, South Carolina.
 Prior to its bankruptcy in 2008, ATA Airlines planned turboprop service to several Indiana cities by its subsidiary, Chicago Express/ATA Connection, but the service was never started as Chicago Express Airlines was grounded in March 2005.
 Before ultimately choosing to serve Chicago O'Hare International Airport in 2006, JetBlue Airways considered flights to Gary/Chicago.

 Gary/Chicago was the hub for seasonal carrier SkyValue Airlines from December 2006 to April 2007.

 Skybus Airlines served the airport until the airline folded on April 4, 2008.
-Between then and 2011 there were no scheduled passenger flights out of the Gary/Chicago Airport, but charter airlines frequently flew casino guests to Atlantic City, Harrah's Tunica, and Beau Rivage Biloxi.
+Between then and 2011, there were no scheduled passenger flights out of the Gary/Chicago Airport, but charter airlines frequently flew casino guests to Atlantic City, Harrah's Tunica, and Beau Rivage Biloxi.

 On December 12, 2011, Allegiant Air announced it would begin service to Orlando Sanford International Airport two days a week beginning February 15, 2012.
 Allegiant Air had considered Gary/Chicago International Airport before, but aircraft operational limits resulted in the airline deciding against Gary until the runway expansion was completed.

 On May 24, 2013, Allegiant Air reported it was cancelling air service out of Gary because of low demand for the flights.
 Airport officials said that passenger loads were consistently more than Allegiant Air's minimums, but Allegiant Air said that the flights did not meet its revenue model.
 Allegiant Air's final scheduled flight from Gary was on August 10, 2013.
-Since Allegiant Air ended scheduled flights, there has been no scheduled commercial airline service out of Gary Airport.
+Since Allegiant Air ended scheduled flights, there has been no scheduled commercial passenger airline service out of Gary Airport.

 On May 13, 2020, UPS Airlines announced it was adding its express parcel services to Gary/Chicago International Airport using the Airbus A300 and Boeing 757 to and from Louisville International Airport, home to UPS WorldPort.
 Flights commenced on November 2, 2020.

 On September 14, 2022, the airport authority hired the consulting firm Mead & Hunt to perform the necessary steps to re-attract passenger service.
+On July 18, 2023, the airport's executive director released plans for bringing back passenger service.

+In November 2025, the airport authority contracted Gariup Construction to upgrade the passenger terminal in preparation for commercial flights.
+The upgrades include passenger boarding bridges and an automated terminal parking payment system.
+Construction is expected to take one year.
+In the meantime, airport officials are meeting with airlines to secure a commitment in 2026.